Volunteering at BYRA

 • Website Updates - We want our website to be the one source of truth for all BYRA-related information.
 Leah Singer is chipping away at this but would welcome any experienced webmasters to add to, refine, and improve the presentation.

-• Social Media - do you enjoy Facebook or Instagram?
+• Social Media - Do you enjoy Facebook or Instagram?
 If so, help!
 We are lacking resources here, and our social media accounts are languishing.

-• Grant Applications - we appreciate this is a professional skill.
+• Grant Applications - we appreciate that this is a professional skill.
 If you have experience in this, we really want to hear from you to support current efforts!

 Event Roles